pulyaevskiy/test-coverage/README.md

   test_coverage: ^0.1.0
 ```

 Run `pub get` to install.
-In the root of your project:
+Then, in the root of your project run:

 ```bash
 pub run test_coverage